-- (I) Adjustments to Assets an amount of €254k for deferred acquisition costs and an amount of €178k for intangible assets is adjusted to financial statement equity balance to show on a Solvency II basis. - (2) Adjustments to Technical Provisions this adjustment to the reconciliation reserve shows the impact of the technical provisions being calculated under Solvency II principles (Best Estimate Liability and risk margin) and the Financial Statement accounting standards - (3) Adjustments to Other Liabilities there is a €28,292k decrease on the Solvency reconciliation reserve in relation to deferred tax liability other than the adjustments to technical provisions. - (4) Foreseeable Dividend Dividends to be paid out of current year profits.
-This amount was approved by the Board of Directors on 23rd February 2023 and in accordance with the accounting standards not included in year ended 3lst December 2022 financial statements.
+- Adjustments to Assets an amount of €172k for deferred acquisition costs and an amount of €250k for intangible assets is adjusted to financial statement equity balance to show on a Solvency II basis. - 2.
+Adjustments to Technical Provisions this adjustment to the reconciliation reserve shows the impact of the technical provisions being calculated under Solvency II principles (Best Estimate Liability and risk margin) and the Financial Statement accounting standards - 3.
+Adjustments to Other Liabilities there is a €33,847k decrease on the Solvency reconciliation reserve in relation to deferred tax liability other than the adjustments to technical provisions. - 4.
+Foreseeable Dividend there is no dividends to be paid out of current year profits.